Hi there, I’m Kailee Wise.

 I graduated with my BA in English with every intention of “becoming a writer”.
 I suppose I’ve been waiting for this transformative experience to occur to me for a while now, although as it would appear, that isn’t quite how it works.
 I love to write fiction, but found that as soon as I became a mother everything seemed to become stagnant.
 My writing was put on a shelf, and while this is pretty far from what I envisioned myself writing, it is what has poured out of me.

-The media makes it so easy to assume you are failing if you aren’t doing motherhood in a way that makes a pretty portrait to hang on the wall, but this blog will hopefully challenge that.
+It’s so easy to assume you are failing if you aren’t doing motherhood in a way that makes a pretty portrait to hang on the wall, but that’s why I’m writing this blog.
+To challenge and debunk such a debilitating lie.

 Expectation says everything will be beautiful and ideal.